 Some foreign influence laws have a more targeted set of covered activities related to government decision-making.
 For example, Australia's FITS Act is triggered by Parliamentary lobbying or lobbying of public officials, political parties, of candidates in federal elections.
-In the U.K., registrable activity under FIRS includes communications with certain senior decision makers, such as U.K. ministers, election candidates, M.P.s, and senior civil servants on behalf of a foreign government or political party.
+In the UK, registrable activity under FIRS includes communications with certain senior decision makers, such as UK ministers, election candidates, M.P.s, and senior civil servants on behalf of a foreign government or political party.
+There are similar requirements for registration under France's and Canada's foreign influence registration laws.